What Is It Like To Be In Rehab?

 Various Types of Therapy

 Therapy is an important part of the rehab experience for most people.
-It gives them the chance to tackle their issues in a direct way and come out the other side positively.
+It gives them the chance to tackle their issues in a direct way and come out to the other side positively.
 We’re now going to talk about some of the types of therapy available in rehab.

 CBT or Cognitive Behavioral Therapy is used to treat many mental disorders including addictions.
 It does so by helping you learn to change how you respond to triggers that might have previously made you want to drink or use drugs.
 The therapist works with you with the aim of developing new and healthier responses to those triggers.
 It’s a one-on-one form of therapy and is known to be very effective.